-It seems the incidence of overfat is everywhere.
-Paul Laursen’s recent study suggests that in the top 30 industrialized countries there are more people who are ‘overfat’ than there are obese and overweight people globally.
+The term overfat refers to the presence of excess body fat that can impair health, even for normal weight non-obese individuals.
+Research suggests that in the top 30 industrialized countries more people are overfat than there are obese and overweight people globally.
 Shockingly, up to 90 percent of US males and 80 percent of US females are overfat.
-It seems incredible – even people who look slim and fit can apparently be classified as being overfat, which would make it a new normal, and perhaps suggest that we may be over-diagnosing.
-Not so, according to Laursen, who argues overfat is a much better measure of overall health and life-expectancy than the old BMI model.
-So we sat down with him to find out more.
+It seems incredible – even people who look slim and fit can be classified as being overfat.

-EMMA HOGAN: If the majority of us are in the same boat, what’s the point in even putting a name on it?
+If the majority of us are in the same boat are we simply over-diagnosing?
+What’s the point in even putting a name on overfatness?

 We’re not necessarily talking about fat you can actually see or pinch around your middle, so how do you know if you’re overfat?

-The model for measuring overfat has purposely been kept very simple, so that everyone can use it as a measure and find out if they’re at risk.
-You can assess yourself using your waist to height ratio – if you measure your waist size, multiply that by two, and it is larger than your height, then there’s a good chance that you fall into the overfat category.
+The model for measuring overfat has purposely been kept very simple so that everyone can use it as a measure and find out if they're at risk.
+You can assess yourself using your waist to height ratio – if you measure your waist size, multiply that by two, and it is larger than your height, then there's a good chance that you fall into the overfat category.
+Of course, this is just an indicator, as the dangerous inflammatory or visceral fat doesn't always go hand-in-hand with larger waistlines.
+Often, people can appear slim and perfectly healthy on the outside, but on the inside it’s an entirely different story.

 Based on this measure, there’s likely to be a lot of people who previously thought they were fit and healthy, yet are now lumped in with those who are seriously obese.
 How should these people handle this new information?